Transitioning a City Website Platform

 My spreadsheet of aggregated data across sources to determine top services.
 Each color signifies an overlapping service page.

-I aggregated all of these data sources into a spreadsheet and compared across them to identify overlaps and differences.
+I aggregated sources into a spreadsheet and identified patterns:

 Consolidating Data into a Cohesive Design